nestordemeure/linearScore/README.md

 ## Algorithm

-- normalize the units of the data (if dealing with lenght and area, take the sqrt of the areas).
+- normalize the units of the data (if dealing with lenght and area : take the sqrt of the areas, etc).
-- normalize the data relative to the problem (if a quantity growths linearly with the problem size, divide it by the problem size to insure that you will be able to transfer knownledge from your training problems to your testing problems).
+- normalize the data relative to the problem (if a quantity growths linearly with the problem size, divide it by the problem size to insure that you will be able to transfer knownledge from your training samples to your testing samples).
-- Collect the couples (winner,loser) that are not trivial to decide (pareto dominance of the winner over the loser).
+- Collect the couples (winner,loser) that are not trivial to decide (no pareto dominance of the winner over the loser).
 - Compute their differences `dif = winner - loser`.
 - Average the coordinates of the differences.
 - if the average has a negative coordinate, fix it to zero (to force the average into the pareto dominance area).
-- if all the coordinates of the averages are 0 then fixe them to 1 (we have no information : equal weight for all score).
+- if all the coordinates of the average are 0 then fixe them to 1 (we have no information : equal weight for all score).
 - the coordinates are the weights for our scoring function

 To compare two solutions, we first check if one of them is pareto dominant, otherwise we use our scoring function.